alastair87-cyf/fundamentals-course/teacher-resources/instructor-notes-2.md

 ### 1-to-1 Assessments

-While the class is working on their coursework, volunteers should begin the second round of assessments with students.
+While the class is working on their coursework, volunteers should begin the second round of assessments with trainees.
 They should be completing the "Khan Academy - Three Cars"

 Details for this assessment can be found here.